Six Flags Logo

 • Spain.

-All of them, at different times, ruled the territory of Texas.
-When Angus Gilchrist Wynne Jr. decided to establish an amusement park there, he wanted it to be thematic – so that each zone reflected the history and cultural heritage of the region.
+All of them ruled the territory of Texas at different times.
+When Angus Gilchrist Wynne Jr. decided to establish an amusement park there, he wanted it to be thematic so that each zone reflected the region’s history and cultural heritage.
 He dedicated six sections to those countries associated with Texas and used their flags as part of the attractions’ branding.
 In 2017, any reference to the Confederate States of America had to be removed for political reasons.

 The flags on the corporation’s emblem are not linked to any particular country, not even the USA.
 They look like small triangular pennants, similar to those on a golf course.
 This neutrality is because the company now operates many amusement parks under the Six Flags brand across North America, meaning their symbolism is no longer tied to the history of Texas.